Blockchain-Bandits/Crypto-Bracket/README.md

 Crypto Bracket is a tool that allows crypto currency investors to:

--Lookup current and historical coin prices
+- Lookup current and historical coin prices
--View a portfolio dashboard, holdings by coin, and transaction details -Track realized and unrealized gains and losses and tax basis by transaction
+- View a portfolio dashboard, holdings by coin, and transaction details
+- Track realized and unrealized gains and losses and tax basis by transaction

 ### Live Link